tynopet/homework/homework-8/unit60.md

   9. He put on his pyjamas and went to bed.
   10. We went fishing but we didn't catch many fish.
   11. There were three people in the car, two women and a man.
   12. I like your trousers.
-Where did you get it?
+Where did you get them?
   13. The town centre is usually full of tourists.
-  14. This scissors isn't very sharp.
+  14. These scissors aren't very sharp.

 60.4
   1. It's a nice place.
 Many people go there for a holiday.
   2. Some people are always late.
   3. The president is not popular.
-The people don't like them.
+The people don't like him.
 (Why "The people"?)
   4. A lot of people watch television every day.
   5. Three people were killed in the accident.
   6. How many people live in that house?